Programming Language Technology, DAT151/DIT231

 Y = Z

-Applied to computed type F → (X → Z)
+-------------Applied to computed type F → (X → Z) gives

-(Z → Z) → (Z → Z)
+(Z → Z) → (Z → Z).

 Example 2: Compute type of λ x → x x